Seven or Thirteen?

 If that happened, we anticipated that a Chapter 13 trustee would move to modify his payment plan to pay more to general unsecured creditors.

-Credit card debt, which would get nothing in a Chapter 7, might well get a substantial repayment from his increased earnings.
+Credit card debt, which would get nothing in a Chapter 7, might well get a substantial repayment from his increased earnings in Chapter 13.

 He’d pay fewer dollars paying the non dischargeable debt that survives a Chapter 7 directly than he would paying in a larger slice of his paycheck to all of his creditors in a Chapter 13 plan.